May 3, 2021

 “The last year has been incredibly challenging and demonstrates the need for increased public health measures,” said Dana Farley, MDH drug overdose prevention supervisor.
 “Prevention tools such as access to naloxone, linkages to care and overdose fatality reviews improve our understanding of why people are using drugs and lead to recovery and saved lives.”

 Support and resources are available.
 Pick up the phone or connect using a video platform and reach out to your community, however that looks for you.
 A list of recovery resources can be found at Support for Addiction Recovery during COVID-19.

-Read the Preliminary Drug Overdose Deaths During the COVID-19 Pandemic in 2020 (PDF) on the MDH Drug Overdose Dashboard.
+Read the Preliminary Drug Overdose Deaths During the COVID-19 Pandemic in 2020 (PDF) (link expired) on the MDH Drug Overdose Dashboard.
 Visit the Drug Overdose Dashboard to learn more about overdose data, opioid emergency response, lifesaving naloxone and preventing the demand for drugs.

 The Minnesota Department of Health (MDH) also launched a new podcast series “Stories from the Field,” earlier this month, aimed at addressing the evolving opioid epidemic.
 To listen to the podcast series, visit Opioids: Prevention, Treatment and Community-Driven Efforts.

 This work is supported by Cooperative Agreement Number NU17CE2019001983 from the Centers for Disease Control and Prevention.
 Its contents are solely the responsibility of the authors and do not necessarily represent the official views of the Centers for Disease Control and Prevention.